 The ischiofemoral ligament reinforces the hip joint capsule posteriorly.
 It originates on the ischial part of the acetabular rim and spirals superolaterally to the neck of the femur, medial to the greater trochanter.
 This ligament, like the iliofemoral, also prevents hyperextension and holds the femoral head within the acetabulum.

 The pubofemoral ligament reinforces the capsule anteriorly and inferiorly.
 It begins from the obturator crest of the pubic bone and passes inferolaterally to join the fibrous capsule of the hip joint.
 This ligament prevents overabduction of the hip joint.

 The zona orbicularis ligament consists of fibers that encircle the capsule at the femoral neck.

 An iliopectineal bursa lies anteriorly over the gap in the ligaments, beneath the iliopsoas tendon.

 Synovial membrane lines the capsule.
 It covers the neck of the femur between the attachment of the fibrous capsule and the edge of the articular cartilage of the head.
 It also covers the nonarticular area of the acetabulum, providing a covering for the ligament of the femoral head.

-Retinacula are blood vessels containing deep longitudinal fibers of the capsule that go superiorly from the femoral neck and blend with the periosteum.
+Retinacula are blood vessels containing deep longitudinal fibers of the capsule that goes superiorly from the femoral neck and blend with the periosteum.
 The bursa is considered the synovial extension beyond the free margin of the fibrous capsule onto the posterior aspect of the femoral neck.

-A fat pad in the acetabular fossa is covered with synovial membrane.
+A fat pad in the acetabular fossa is covered with a synovial membrane.
 It fills the acetabular area that is not filled by the femoral head.